Death and Dying in Ireland, Britain, and Europe: Historical Perspectives

-This pioneering new book presents a history of death and dying in Ireland and Europe, from pre-history to the twentieth century, focusing on virtually every era and from a diverse and broad range of perspectives.
+This pioneering new book presents a history of death and dying in Ireland, Britain and Europe, from pre-history to the twentieth century, focusing on virtually every era and from a diverse and broad range of perspectives.

 Table of Contents